mjordan/riprap/README.md

 * "fetchresourcelist" plugins fetch a set of Fedora resource URLs to fixity check (e.g., from the Fedora repository's triplestore, from Drupal, from a CSV file).
 A sample plugin that reads resource URLs from a text file, `app:riprap:plugin:fetch:from:file`, already exists and is configured in `config/services.yaml`.
 Multiple fetchresourcelist plugins can be configured at once.
 * "fetchdigest" plugins query an external utility or service to get the digest of the current resource.
 A plugin that queries a Fedora API Specification-compliant repository, `app:riprap:plugin:fetchdigest:from:fedoraapi`, and is configured in `config/services.yaml`.
 Only one fetchdigest plugin can be configured.
 * "persist" plugins persist data after performing a fixity check on each Fedora resource (e.g. to a RDBMS, into the Fedora repository, etc.).
 A plugin to persist fixity events to a relational database, `app:riprap:plugin:persist:to:database`, already exists and is configured in `config/services.yaml`.
 Multiple persist plugins can be configured at once.
 * "postcheck" plugins execute after performing a fixity check on each Fedora resource.
-Two plugins of this type currently exist: a plugin that sends an email on failure, `app:riprap:plugin:postcheck:mailfailures`, and a (not yet complete) plugin that will be able to migrate fixity events from a legacy system (in this case, Fedora 3.x AUDIT data).
+Two plugins of this type currently exist (neither one is complete yet): a plugin that sends an email on failure, `app:riprap:plugin:postcheck:mailfailures`, and a plugin that migrates fixity events from Fedora 3.x AUDIT data.
 Both plugins are confiured in `config/services.yaml`.
 Multiple postcheck plugins can be configured at once.

 A second set of simple example plugins is included in the `resources/filesystemexample/src/Command` directory.
 See their [README.md](resources/filesystemexample/README.md) file for more information.